hrjkknox/canLogParse/README.md

 # canLogParse
 This is a library for importing and parsing data from Kvaser CAN files when you don't have a DBC file.
 The code should be fairly simple and self-documenting, and all other information should be contained within this file.
+The current pre-release is `v0.0.1`, and you can install it on pip via `pip3 install canLogParse`.

 ## Functions
 ### `importCanData(rawData, outputFormat="2dArray")`